typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Replace `com.mycompany.MainClass` with the actual main class of your application.

-Execute the following command to containerize and publish your application's Docker image.
+Execute the following command to containerize and publish your application's Docker image:

 ```bash
 mvn clean package docker:build